Taiwanese Braised Pork Belly Recipe (Lu Rou Fan 卤肉饭)

-Add the rest of the seasonings: light soy sauce, dark soy sauce, Chinese cooking wine, white pepper, and five-spice powder.
-Non-alcohol replacement for Chinese cooking wine varies from recipe to recipe, in this case, you can use the same amount of chicken stock.
-Stir this really well and make sure you scrape the bottom to deglazed all that brown bits.
+- Add the rest of the seasonings: light soy sauce, dark soy sauce, Chinese cooking wine, white pepper, and five-spice powder.
+Stir well and make sure you scrape the bottom to deglazed all that brown bits.

-Pour in 2 – 4 cups of hot water.
-We will let this simmer on low heat for 1.5 hours.
-The amount of water needed may vary depending on your stove and cookware, so keep an eye on it during the simmering to make sure it is not evaporated too dry.
+- Pour in 2 - 4 cups of hot water and simmer on low heat for 1.5 hours.
+The amount of water needed may vary depending on your stove and cookware.
+Keep an eye on it during the simmering to make sure it is not evaporated too much.
 If you do end up needing to add more water, please add hot water, don’t add cold water.

-Add the fried shallots to the clay pot and give it a stir.
+- Add the fried shallots to the braising pork and give it a stir.
 Let it keep simmering for the rest of the time.

-This is the right amount of liquid left.
-The sauce is thick and sticky.
+- Once done, pick out the spices.
+Skim off any excess fat.
+The final dish should be thick, stick, and saucy.
 If yours is too thin, you can reduce it.
 If it is too thick, you can add a little more water.
-Now is the time to give it a taste to adjust the flavor.
-Mine is perfect.
+Taste to adjust the flavor.